 Celebrating the work of ITI networks

 ITI’s Networks play an important role for translators and interpreters in a variety of ways, including networking, support, mentoring and professional development events.

-One way in which the Institute has recognised the importance and value of these achievements is with the Regional Groups and Networks – Best Event or Initiative award category in the ITI Awards.
+One way in which the Institute has recognised the importance and value of these achievements is with the ITI Networks – Best Event or Initiative award category in the ITI Awards.
 And the diversity of groups’ achievements is also illustrated by the winners and special commendations from when this award was first introduced in 2017.